Act quickly if your pet is lost! Try the following:

 Check area shelters frequently and in person.

-Advertise in the "Lost" column of the newspaper, and check the "Found" column daily.
+Advertise in the "Lost" column of the classifieds (online or newspaper) and check the "Found" classifieds daily.

-Distribute lost-pet notices within at least a ten-block radius of your home, and distribute them to people within a three-block radius.
+Distribute lost-pet fliers within at least a ten-block radius of your home, and distribute them to people within a three-block radius.

-If a pet wearing ID or a license tag arrives at the shelter as a stray, we will attempt to contact the owner.
-In fact, if the Animal Control officers pick up a lost pet wearing license tags, they will attempt to return the pet to its owner, if the owner is home.
-Remember, however, that if you don't keep your address and phone number current on the ID tag or license form, we might not be able to reach you.
-Be sure to keep this information up to date!
+Palo Alto Animal Services holds stray animals for a minimum for 7 days to let their owners find them.
+Other shelters may not hold stray pets as long, and we encourage you to check local shelters daily.
+If a pet is wearing ID or have a microchip, we will attempt to contact the owner.
+In fact, if the Animal Control officers pick up a lost pet with some sort of identification, they will attempt to return the pet to its owner, if their owner is home.
+Remember, that if you don't keep your address and phone number current on the ID tag, license registration, or microchip company, we might not be able to reach you.
+Keep this information up to date!
 A rabies tag is not a reliable way to track a pet's owner, so please don't rely on it.
 See Licensing and identification.

-If you find a pet and are keeping it at your home while you try to find its owner, please notify all the local shelters.
-The pet's owner might well be searching for it there.
+If you find a pet and are keeping it at your home while you try to find its owner, you must notify the local animal shelter for your area.
+The pet's owner might be searching for it there.
 Write out a complete description of the found animal before you contact the shelters; this helps ensure you won't forget any important details while filing your report.
 We can often reunite lost pets with their owners by matching a Lost Report with a Found Report.

 Please also have the animal scanned for a microchip at the animal shelter or a veterinarian's office.

 If you found an animal in Palo Alto, Los Altos, or Los Altos Hills and you can not keep the animal; you may bring the animal to the shelter, or call 650-329-2413 to have an Animal Control Officer pick up the animal from you (during normal duty hours only.)